GoodRequest/GoodSwift/README.md

 ## License

-Smaky is available under the MIT license.
+**.good**swift is available under the MIT license.
 See the LICENSE file for more info.